 Of course, there was a huge change in fertility after World War II with the Baby Boom beginning in 1946.
 People born that year will turn 73 this year.
 In ten years, they will be 83 an age at which the prevalence of Alzheimer's and other forms of dementia increases rapidly.

 So, what can we do to prepare both individually and collectively?

 Unfortunately, so far there's no cure for Alzheimer's.
-There is some evidence that aerobic exercise and cognitive stimulation have benefits both for patients with Alzheimer's and people who may get the illness in the future -- everyone.
-There much stronger evidence that controlling heart disease through exercise and diet can prevent or delay strokes, both large and small, that can lead to dementia.
+There is some evidence that aerobic exercise and cognitive stimulation have benefits both for patients with Alzheimer's and people who may get the illness in the future—in other words, everyone.
+There's much stronger evidence that controlling heart disease through exercise and diet can prevent or delay strokes, both large and small, that can lead to dementia.